 Tower of London

 The Tower of London is one of London’s best attractions.
 It’s a Royal palace and home to some of London’s best known symbols; the Beefeaters, the Crown Jewels, and of course, the Tower Ravens.
+There are loads of hands on things for kids to do at the Tower, and often some special kids’ events put on, especially in the school holidays.

 I’d advise starting your day at the Tower.
 It opens at 9am most days and it’s best to get in before the crowds do.
 If you get in for opening time, head straight for the Crown Jewels as the queue to see these gets enormous later in the morning.
 After you’ve seen the Jewels look around the White Tower in the centre, where you can see fantastic armoury displays and the kids can get stuck in to the interactive displays upstairs.